A dialogue based on the study’s conclusions and their implications for practice, not a literal summary of the article.

 brain

-I don't want 'learning to function' in conditions that are unbearable for me.
-Stimulus reduction is a condition, not a privilege...
+I do not want 'learning to function' in conditions that are unbearable for me.
+Reducing stimuli is a condition, not a privilege...

 me